nasa/Common-Metadata-Repository/search-app/docs/api.md

     "tagged_item":{
       "concept_id":"C1200000005-PROV1"
     }
-  },
-  {
-    "errors":[
-      "Collection [C1200000006-PROV1] does not exist or is not visible."
-    ],
-    "tagged_item":{
-      "concept_id":"C1200000006-PROV1"
   }
-  }
 ]
 ```

-On occasions when tag association cannot be processed at all due to invalid input, tag association request will return a failure status code with the appropriate error message.
+On occasions when tag association cannot be processed at all due to invalid input, tag association request will return failure status code 400 with the appropriate error message.

 #### <a name="associating-collections-with-a-tag-by-query"></a> Associating Collections with a Tag by query